Your First Transaction

 Never share your mnemonic passphrase or private keys.
 Production environments require stringent private key management.
 For more information on key management in community Wallets, click here.
 For the open source Algorand Wallet, click here.

-Fund account¶
+Fund the account¶

-The code below prompts to fund the newly generated account.
 Before sending transactions to the Algorand network, the account must be funded to cover the minimal transaction fees that exist on Algorand.
-To fund the account use the Algorand TestNet faucet.
+In this example, we'll be using prefunded accounts available in the Sandbox.
+To fund an account on Testnet account use the Algorand faucet.

 Info